CartoDB/CartoDB-SQL-API/doc/sql_batch_api.md

 3. Once the table is created, retrieve the results through the CartoDB SQL API, `SELECT * FROM  job_result;`

+Alternatively, use `UPDATE` as there is no need to wrap the query.
+For example, `UPDATE airports SET type = 'international'`.

 ## Usage Notes

 For best practices, ensure that you are following these recommended usage notes when using the SQL Batch API: